winitzki/scall/tutorial/programming_dhall.md

 Dhall programs must write expressions such as `myTupleDefault // r` or `r.(MyTuple)` at each place (at call site) where record polymorphism is required.

-### Types and values
+### Types and values are syntactically similar

-In Dhall, as in every programming language, types are different from values.
+In Dhall, as in every programming language, types are fundamentally different from values.
-Each value has an assigned type, but it is not true that each type has only one assigned value.
+Each value has a single assigned type (for example, `123` has type `Natural`), but it is not true that each type has only one assigned value (the type `Natural` has many values).

+Also, values may be annotated with types (for example, `n : Natural`), but we cannot write `n : 123` as `123` is a value and not a type.

 Dhall will check that each value in a program has the correct type and that all types match whenever functions are applied to arguments, or when explicit type annotations are given.

-Other than that, Dhall treats types and values in a largely similar way.
+Nevertheless, syntactically Dhall treats types and values in a largely similar way.
 Types may be assigned to new named values, stored in records, and passed as function parameters using the same syntax as when working with values.

-For instance, we may write `let x : Bool = True` to define a variable of type `Bool`.
+For instance, in most languages we may define a variable of type `Bool` by writing code analogous to Dhall's `let x : Bool = True`.
 Here, we used the type `Bool` as a type annotation for the variable `x`.
 But we may also write `let y = Bool` to define a variable `y` whose value is the type symbol `Bool` itself.
 Then we will be able to use `y` in type annotations, such as `x : y`.

+Another similarity between types and values in Dhall is that type expressions themselves have a type and are type-checked.
-The type of `y` itself will be `Type`.
+For example, if we define `let y = Bool` then the type of `y` will be `Type`.

 To find out the type of an expression, one can write `:type` in the Dhall interpreter: